-Local gas prices, particularly for imports, are influenced by global market prices and are also impacted by regulatory policy choices which impose costs through taxes and mandated technology choices.
+Local gas prices, particularly for imports, are influenced by global market prices and are also impacted by regulatory policy choices, which impose costs through taxes and mandated technology choices.
 Taxes, or the lack thereof, can provide incentives or disincentives for fuel choices.
 Grants, subsidies, and developing economies of scale as the adoption of new technology increases, can offset capital costs.
-Perhaps the greatest challenge to switching to natural gas fuels has been the recent collapse in crude oil prices and the attendant decline in refined product prices (e.g. of distillates and heavy fuel oil).
+Perhaps the greatest challenge to switching to natural gas has been the recent collapse in crude oil prices and the attendant decline in refined product prices (e.g. of distillates and heavy fuel oil).

 As mentioned above, an equipment owner (power plant, ship or vehicle) must be convinced that the benefits of switching to natural gas outweigh both the next best alternative and the risks of change.
-Customers must be convinced that natural gas will be reliably available at their chosen fueling location.
+Customers must be convinced that natural gas will be reliably available.
 Equipment suppliers, maintenance, and infrastructure must be sufficient to provide the comfort of reliability.
-It is imperative to understand the physical infrastructure which will be required to meet demand so as to alleviate this critical concern.
+Understanding the physical infrastructure required to meet demand is necessary to alleviate this critical concern.
 Consumers must also be convinced that the benefits outweigh the time and effort required to understand natural gas and its impact on operations and maintenance.
 Some questions that could arise are: How safe is this fuel?
 What happens if there is a fire?
-How will my operations need to change (if possible) to accommodate this fuel?
-These are all very real questions requiring honest public answers.

-Natural Gas Power Generation
+How will my operations need to change (if necessary) to accommodate this fuel?
+What are the costs and environmental benefits?
+These are all very real questions that require honest public answers.
+Natural Gas For Power Generation

-In the past, many large gas development projects have focused on global gas export markets to underpin development, and domestic market opportunities have been secondary.
-Given the emergence of significant high-quality gas resources in many parts of the worls, the current weak demand in the global LNG market and the urgent need for new power generation facilities in many parts of the continent, the domestic gas and power value chain is becoming a much more critical feature of natural gas development.
+In the past, many large gas developments in Africa have focused on global gas export markets to underpin development, and domestic market opportunities have been secondary.
+Given the emergence of significant high-quality gas resources in many parts of Africa, the current weak demand in the global LNG market and the urgent need for new power generation facilities in many parts of the continent, the domestic gas and power value chain is becoming a much more critical feature of natural gas development.

-There are challenges involved in connecting gas resource development with power demand, particularly with respect to the small size of domestic gas demand in many countries compared to the magnitude of natural gas resources required to justify a world-scale LNG project.
-Nevertheless, the ability of power projects to provide the credit necessary to support financing arrangements, and the infrastructure required to transport gas to where the power generation is needed, means that such development remains one of the most promising opportunities to connect gas resources with domestic markets.
-The use of gas for power generation is, therefore, an important policy goal, especially as power is an enabling factor to stimulate and promote other industrial development
+There are challenges involved in connecting gas resource development with power demand, particularly with respect to the small size of domestic gas demand in most African countries compared to the magnitude of natural gas resources required to justify a world-scale LNG project.
+Nevertheless, the ability of power projects to provide the credit necessary to support financing arrangements, and to support the infrastructure required to transport gas to where the power generation is needed, means that such development remains one of the most promising opportunities to connect African gas resources with domestic markets.
+The use of gas for power generation is, therefore, an important policy goal, especially as power is an enabling factor to stimulate and promote other industrial development and underpin overall economic growth.

 The purpose of a gas-to-power strategy is often to encourage the use of domestically produced natural gas and increase power supply to meet domestic needs for power.
-Imported gas is also an option, assuming either pipeline gas or LNG is available to the country and domestic tariffs support the cost of imports.
+Imported gas is also an option, assuming either pipeline gas or LNG is available to the country.
+In either case domestic prices must support the cost of imported or domestically produced gas and the necessary infrastructure.
 When developing a natural gas power market, the following objectives should be considered at a national level: